 While the rest of the world was watching the Windows 8 launch, Microsoft quietly updated its Office Web Apps.
 The apps are now closely tied to the company’s SkyDrive personal cloud service and to Outlook.com.

 Microsoft has new web versions of Word, Excel, PowerPoint and OneNote.
-You can read the company’s official propaganda about its new apps in the Office blog.

 The first thing you’ll notice about the web apps is they all sport a beautiful clean, minimalist look.

 This isn’t just a cosmetic update.
 Over the last year just about every Microsoft product and website has been through a major design refresh.
 Everything has been dramatically simplified, with all the complexity hidden from sight.

 In the case of the Word Web App, it now has a user interface that stays out of your way.
 Fonts render beautifully and are easy to read.
 This is especially noticeable if you use Internet Explorer 10 or an Apple iOS6 devices – more about that in a moment.